goldfirere/cs113/policies.md

 Exams
 -----

-This course has three exams: two midterms on Oct.
-4 and Nov.
-20, as well as a self-scheduled final exam during the usual exams period.
+This course has three exams: TODO, TODO, and TODO.
 Exams will be open-book and
 open-note, but you will not be able to interact with a computer.
 More details will be discussed as the exams approach.

+If you miss an exam without emailing me first, you will get a 0 on that exam.
+Changes to the exam schedule will be considered only in extreme circumstances.

+There is no exam during the exam period; instead, there is a final project.
+Details will be announced when they become available.

 Late policy
 ===========